 After you’ve activated the plugin, you’ll see a new menu item in your admin.
 Clicking on it will take you to the Smart Slider 3 dashboard.
-To create a new slider, click the green “New Slider” button.
+To create a new slider, click the green “New Project” button.

 The media library modal will then appear, where you can drag and drop in an image for your slide.

 To add text to your slider, click on your slide (it’ll look like the image you just uploaded) to reach the Slide Editor.

 Adding text is simple – just click on the text icon to the left of the Content/Canvas editor and a text layer will appear over your image.
 Replace the default text in the editing modal with the words you want to use, and then drag the text box where you want it to display over your slide.

 Clicking on the paint bucket icon will bring up more style options for editing your text, such as fonts, colors, backgrounds and sizes.